Law

 Please choose one of the following topics below:

-4. Discuss a topic of your choice.
+6. Discuss any topic of your choice.

 7. Character and Fitness Disclosures